driessenslucas/researchproject/Thesis.md

 Regularly calibrate your sensors to ensure accurate data collection in both simulations and real-world tests.
 Make sure the movement mechanics of the simulated and real RC cars are consistent, including motor speeds, wheel slippage, and turning radii.

 Develop a routine for sensor calibration and stick to it.
 Consistency is key to ensuring that your data remains reliable over time.
 Also, consider using calibration tools or software that can automate parts of this process.
-This counts for both the real-world and simulated sensors, sometimes the code for the sensors in the simulation can be off, after adjusting things in the real world, this is something that can be easily overlooked.
+This counts for both the real-world and simulated sensors.
+Sometimes the code for the sensors in the simulation can be off, and after adjusting things in the real world, this is something that can be easily overlooked.

 \pagebreak